 For customers who stop by, the new building has an indoor showroom where you can check out their various models and get a brochure.
 The mural on the wall was painted by a local artist and helps give this area an outdoor feel.

 A few steps from the showroom is the service area.
 Here is where Four Wheel Campers performs warranty work, repairs, and upgrades for customers.
-It’s not unusual for the service department to service and refurbish ten, twenty, and even thirty year old Four Wheel Campers.
+It’s not unusual for the service department to service and refurbish ten, twenty, and even thirty-year-old Four Wheel Campers.

 Newer campers sometimes come in for options and upgrades keeping the service department quite busy.
-Of course the bulk of service is done by their dealer network.
+Of course, the bulk of service is done by their dealer network.

 Speaking of dealers, Four Wheel Campers has successfully transitioned from direct sales to dealer sales over the past decade.
 In those ten years, Four Wheel Campers has opened dealers in northern California, southern California, Oregon, Arizona, Utah, Colorado, Wyoming, Texas, Wisconsin, Pennsylvania, western Canada, Germany, Zimbali, Australia, Brazil, Chile, Peru, and Taiwan, and Japan.

-These dealerships, and their increasing demand for inventory, was a major reason Four Wheel Campers moved to a significantly larger facility.
+These dealerships, and their increasing demand for inventory, were a major reason Four Wheel Campers moved to a significantly larger facility.
 Every dealer has a showroom with at least four Four Wheel Campers on display.
 These include the most popular floor plans with the most popular options.

-Next to where the Four Wheel Camper manufacturing team checks the company bulletin board and clocks in and out for the day is the company mission statement.
+Next to where the Four Wheel Camper manufacturing team checks the bulletin board and clocks in and out for the day is the company mission statement.
 As mission statements go, this one’s on the mark keeping the FWC production and office team focused.
 We were particularly drawn to the idea of “continuous improvement” with a product that was originally introduced in 1972.

 Sewing, purchasing, service, and the foreman offices are contained in a building within the main building.
 Behind this building in a building are the sales, management, and administrative offices.
 I took this photograph from yet another building within the main building.
 That building holds a large boardroom overlooking production, and the engineering department.

 Are you starting to get an idea of the scale of this place?
-It’s huge, and as multi-faceted as any truck camper manufacturing facility we’ve seen.
+It’s huge and as multi-faceted as any truck camper manufacturing facility we’ve seen.

-Up the set of stairs I used to take the previous office image is where the Four Wheel Camper engineering team resides.
+Up the set of stairs, I used to take the previous office image is where the Four Wheel Camper engineering team resides.
 In this photograph, Reena Obediah, a degreed Engineer with SolidWorks certification, works on a three-dimensional layered Four Wheel Camper model.

-Engineering currently has two SolidWorks computer stations responsible for generating the CAD drawings needed by the welding, cabinetry, and assembly lines.
+Engineering currently has two SolidWorks computer stations responsible for generating the CAD drawings needed for the welding, cabinetry, and assembly lines.
 Behind this station are at least a dozen binders full of detailed CAD drawings of every Four Wheel Camper.

 Now I’ve gone across the service area and up another set of stairs to the stitching department, Here the pop-up soft walls and cushions are manufactured in house.
 This has always been true, but now the sewing department has many times the square footage available allowing for more sewing stations and the ability to keep more materials and fabric templates close by.